PhillHenry/FS2Playground/README.md

 # FS2Playground
-Playing around with various FS2 and related libraries.
+Playing around with various FS2 and Cats Effects 3.